maikelwever/b3-plugin-poweradminbf4/README.rst

 Requirements
 ------------

-- requires B3 v1.10 or later
+- requires B3 v1.10 or later (note: this is currently a seperate branch in git)

 Installation